How to Install Apache with Pound on Ubuntu Linux

 sudo apt-get install pound

-After installing Pound, the commands below can be used to start, stop and enable Varnish always to start up when the server boots
+After installing Pound, the commands below can be used to start, stop, and enable Varnish to always start up when the server boots

 sudo systemctl stop pound.service